studioespresso/craft-craftnet-cp/README.md

 # Craftnet CP plugin for Craft CMS 3.x

-Basic craftnet integration with a CP interface
+Basic craftnet integration with a CP interface.

+Note that I made this mostly for myself and that future development will take place if and when I need it.
+Issues and PR's will be handled on a best-effort basis.

 ## Requirements